katturojulavanya/Netflix-SQL-Data-Analysis/README.md

 # Netflix Movies and TV Shows Data Analysis using SQL
 ![image alt](https://github.com/katturojulavanya/Netflix-SQL-Data-Analysis/blob/main/WhatsApp%20Image%202026-06-20%20at%207.36.37%20PM.jpeg)
 SQL-based data analysis project that explores the Netflix dataset to uncover trends, content distribution, audience targeting, and geographic preferences.
 This project addresses key business questions provides data-driven insights for better decision-making regarding content strategy.

+# Overview
+This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
+The goal is to extract valuable insights and answer various business questions based on the dataset.
+The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.

+# Objectives
+- Analyze the distribution of content types (movies vs TV shows).
+- Identify the most common ratings for movies and TV shows.
+- List and analyze content based on release years, countries, and durations.
+- Explore and categorize content based on specific criteria and keywords.